 - Call Humana at 866-537-0232 during business hours (Monday–Friday, 8 AM–8 PM ET).

-- Monitor your credit card statement for 1–2 billing cycles after the stated cancellation date to confirm that no additional charges appear.
+- Monitor your credit card statement for 1–2 billing cycles after the stated cancellation effective date to confirm that no additional charges appear.

 “You can make changes to your Medicare Advantage or Medicare Prescription Drug Plan during certain enrollment periods throughout the year.”